-• The full name(s) and signature(s) of the complainant(s).
+- The full name(s) and signature(s) of the complainant(s). - The mailing address(es) and telephone number(s) of the complainant(s). - The names of all the parties involved (e.g., complainant, the institution, the CPME) and a brief description of how the parties are related to one another.

-- The mailing address(es) and telephone number(s) of the complainant(s). - The names of all the parties involved (e.g., complainant, the institution, the CPME) and a brief description of how the parties are related to one another. - Summary of the nature of the incident(s) and copies of any supporting documentation. - Date(s) of the incident(s). - The specific CPME standard(s), requirement(s), criterion(a), or procedure(s) impacted by the incident(s). - A summary of efforts taken to resolve the incident(s) with the institution, organization, sponsor, or CPME. - A description of the status of any legal action related to the complaint. - A statement waiving the confidentiality of the complainant(s).
+- Summary of the nature of the incident(s) and copies of any supporting documentation. - Date(s) of the incident(s). - The specific CPME standard(s), requirement(s), criterion(a), or procedure(s) impacted by the incident(s). - A summary of efforts taken to resolve the incident(s) with the institution or CPME. - A description of the status of any legal action related to the complaint. - A statement waiving the confidentiality of the complainant(s).
 This waiver is optional for complaints related to the standards, requirements, criteria, or procedures of the Council.
 This waiver is required for complaints related to due process issues.

+Complaints will not be accepted by email or fax.
 The complaint must be sent, via the U.S. Postal Service or other common carrier, to the following address: